aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/installation/_index.md

 Please copy **ONLY ONE** jar library according to the version of installed JasperReports.

-The following example demonstrates typical code needed to export a report to a DOC file using Aspose.Words for JasperReports.
+The following example shows typical code needed to export a report to a DOC file using Aspose.Words for JasperReports.
 More examples can be found in the demo reports included in the product download.

 **Java**